exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/injectors.md

 The behavior of *I18n* depends on the current locale.
 By default, the locale is guessed from the path of the page the current resource belongs to, or else the *jcr:language* property of that page.
 That is, a resource with the path like `/content/site/us/en/myPage/jcr:content/resource` or `/content/site/us-en/myPage/jcr:content/resource` will be considered belonging to the *en_US* locale.

 You can override this guessing in two ways:
 - directly specify the *locale* parameter of `@I18nValue`.
-The string value can contain either a two-char language token, or a 5-char language-and-country in one of the following formats: *en-us*, *en_us*, *en/us*.
-Mind that the language token always comes first, and the country token comes second.
+The *locale* can contain either a two-char language token, or a 5-char language-and-country in one of the following formats: *en-us*, *en_us*, *en/us*.
+Mind that the language token always comes first, and the country token comes second;
 - or specify a reference to a locale detector.
 A locale detector is a class which implements `Function<Object, Locale>`.
 The *Object* argument is the adaptable (usually a request or a resource).
 There are two predefined locale detectors: the `PageLocaleDetector` (it implements guessing by the page path as described above; you don't have to specify it manually), and the `NativeLocaleDetector`.
 If the latter is specified, the returned locale is effectively *null* which triggers the native AEM behavior - the locale is then derived from the logged user's preferences.

+If both *locale* and *localeDetector* are specified, *locale* takes precedence.

-When using `@I18nValue` with a String-typed Java class member you can specify the value to be internationalized.
+When using `@I18nValue` with a String-typed class member you can specify the value to be internationalized.
 Use either to *value* property of `@I18nValue` or the standard `@Named` annotation.
-If none of the options is selected, the string to internationalize will derive from the name of the underlying class member.
+If none of these is present, the string to internationalize will derive from the name of the underlying class member.

 Please take into account that AEM operates with resource bundles specified by both language and country.
-So if you specify a locale as *"en"* in one place and *"en-us"* elsewhere, these may bre considered as two different locales and different resource bundles.
+So if you specify a locale as *"en"* in one place and *"en-us"* elsewhere, these may be considered as two different locales and different resource bundles.

-Also mind that for most of the use cases the internationalization will be successful if your Sling model is adapted from a request, rather that a resource.

 ```java
 public class SampleModel {